zugnachpankow/An-Information-Based-World-Earth-System-Resilience-Index/src/README.md

 # src

+IMPORTANT NOTE: these files are not supposed to be run by themselves.

 This folder contains the source code for the models and analyses used in the study.
 Each file implements a different model variant or analysis routine, primarily using Julia and ModelingToolkit.

 ## Contents
 - `ibri_analyses.jl`: Analysis functions for resilience and system dynamics.